-On the off chance that you share your Nashville rental house with others, you have a clear knowledge about how hard it can be to keep things pristine.
+If you share your Nashville rental house with others, you know how hard it can be to keep things pristine.
 Whether living with roommates or family members, you’ll want everyone to pitch in and help to keep your house clean.
-Other than that, you’ll need to make sure that everyone in the house knows who is responsible for which chores, and when those chores need to be done.
-This is where a chore chart can be very useful.
-By following a few simple steps, you can create a chore chart that will not only get everyone in the house involved but make it easier to keep your rental house in tip-top condition at all times – something both you and your Nashville property manager will appreciate.
+Other than that, you’ll need to make sure that everyone in the house knows who is responsible for which chores and when those chores are due.
+This is where a chore chart can come in handy.
+By outlining a few simple steps, you can create a chore chart that will keep your rental home in good shape at all times – something both you and your Nashville property manager will appreciate.

-It may sound silly, but the first step to creating an effective chore chart is to ensure that everyone doing chores has the same definition of “clean.”
-Different people may have very different ideas about what it means to clean different areas of the house.
-If you and a roommate or family member do not share the same ideas about what “clean” is, that can lead to a lot of unwanted skirmish in the home.
+The first step to creating an effective chore chart is to ensure that everyone doing chores has the same definition of “clean.”
+Different people may have quite different thoughts about what it means to clean different areas of the house.
+If you and a roommate or family member have different ideas about what “clean” is, that can lead to unwanted friction in the home.
 To prevent conflict, make sure you discuss expectations ahead of time.

 Make a List

-Once you’ve agreed on what clean means, you can then start making a list of each chore that will need to be done.
-It’s best to do this as a group and try to make it as comprehensive as possible.
-Guarantee that everyone agrees that each person in the house is responsible for his or her belongings, bedroom, and private bathroom (if this applies).
-Then start making a list of chores for everything else.
-Include both indoor and outdoor chores, and try to be as specific as possible.
-For example, instead of simply putting “clean the kitchen,” consider listing out the different elements that should be cleaned in the kitchen.
-This will help reduce confusion and resentment if certain things get unnoticed.
+Next, it’s time to list each chore that will need to be completed.
+It’s best to do this as a group and try to make it as comprehensive a list as possible.
+First of all, agree that each person in the house is responsible for their belongings, bedroom, and private bathroom (if this applies).
+Then create a list of chores for everything else.
+Include both indoor and outdoor tasks, and be as specific as possible.
+For example, instead of simply putting “clean the kitchen,” consider listing out the different factors that should be cleaned in the kitchen.
+This will help reduce confusion and resentment if certain things get overlooked.

 Assign Specific Chores

-With your list of chores in hand, you can then start assigning tasks to each member of the household.
-One of the optimum ways to begin is to give each person the chance to volunteer to do chores they enjoy.
-Probably one roommate hates washing dishes but doesn’t mind vacuuming carpets.
-One other route to do this is to divide tasks up by rooms, and then have each person responsible for cleaning one room each week.
-This may work for lighter cleaning, but any deep cleaning might be simpler to tackle if everyone helps.
-You can divide up the work in any way that is sensible for you and those who are with you but take care to ensure that it is fair and that each person’s chores are clearly assigned.
+After you’ve completed your chart, you can begin delegating responsibilities.
+One of the most effective ways to get started is to encourage each person to volunteer to do chores they love doing.
+Perhaps one roommate detests washing dishes but doesn’t mind vacuuming carpets.
+Another alternative is to divide tasks by room and have each person responsible for cleaning one room weekly.
+This may work for lighter cleaning, but deep cleaning might be easier to tackle if everyone helps.
+You can divide the work in any way that makes sense for you and those living with you but ensure that it is fair and that each person’s chores are assigned.

-Part of making an effective chore chart is to make sure that tasks are being completed in a timely manner.
-Along with assigning chores, it is crucial to set deadlines for when each chore should be finished.
-Doing so will help hold each person accountable for their allocated tasks and guarantee that all of the chores are being completed regularly.
+An effective chore chart ensures that tasks are completed on time.
+Along with assigning chores, it is important to set deadlines for when each assignment is to be completed.
+This can help hold each person accountable for their assigned tasks and ensure that all the chores are done regularly.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.